 I am an army man.
 Although my service in the Australian army was chiefly noted for its un-notability, I DID join voluntarily in the Vietnam era, I DID reach the rank of Sergeant, and I DID volunteer for a posting in Vietnam.
 So I think I may be forgiven for saying something that most army men think but which most don't say because they think it is too obvious: The profession of arms is the noblest profession of all because it is the only profession where you offer to lay down your life in performing your duties.
 Our men fought so that people could say and think what they like but I myself always treat military men with great respect -- respect which in my view is simply their due.

 The kneejerk response of the Green/Left to people who challenge them is to say that the challenger is in the pay of "Big Oil", "Big Business", "Big Pharma", "Exxon-Mobil", "The Pioneer Fund" or some other entity that they see, in their childish way, as a boogeyman.
 So I think it might be useful for me to point out that I have NEVER received one cent from anybody by way of support for what I write.
 As a retired person, I live entirely on my own investments.
 I do not work for anybody and I am not beholden to anybody.
-And I have NO investments in oil companies, mining companies or "Big Pharma"
+And I have NO investments in oil companies or mining companies

 Although I have been an atheist for all my adult life, I have no hesitation in saying that the single book which has influenced me most is the New Testament.
 And my Scripture blog will show that I know whereof I speak.

-Revered Labour Party leader Gough Whitlam was/is a very erudite man so he cannot have been unaware of the similarities of his famous phrase “the Party, the platform, the people” with an earlier slogan: "Ein Volk, ein Reich, ein Fuehrer".
+Revered Labour Party leader Gough Whitlam was a very erudite man so he cannot have been unaware of the similarities of his famous phrase “the Party, the platform, the people” with an earlier slogan: "Ein Volk, ein Reich, ein Fuehrer".
 It's basically the same slogan in reverse order.

 Julia Gillard, a failed feminist flop.
 She was given the job of Prime Minister of Australia but her feminist preaching was so unpopular that she was booted out of the job by her own Leftist party.
+Her signature "achievements" were the carbon tax and the mining tax, both of which were repealed by the next government.

 A great little kid